 A completely plant-based “meat and potatoes” dish, onions, carrots, and green beans round out the vegetable goodness in this comforting bowlful.

 A simple coleslaw adds a refreshing balance to the stew’s substantial texture.
 Try Crunchy and Colorful Cabbage and Apple Slaw, whose gentle sweetness provides a refreshing contrast with the stew.

 Otherwise, any kind of green salad works, or a platter of raw veggies and dip.
 That’s really all you need!
 But if you have some really hungry people at the table, add some fresh corn on the cob.

 MORE ABOUT SEITAN

 Prepared seitan is readily available in most natural foods stores as well as a growing number of well-stocked supermarkets.
-If you’d like to make your own, see this easy homemade seitan recipe.

 Like tofu, seitan is a traditional Asian food that has been embraced in the west.
 An important thing to know is that it’s pure wheat gluten — so it’s not for those with any sort of sensitivity.

 Otherwise, seitan offers an appealing protein alternative to soy products.
 It’s made by rinsing away the starchy part of the wheat, so what’s left is almost pure protein.
 A 4-ounce serving of seitan has 28 grams of protein!

 If you’re a DIY kind of person, try this site’s Easy Homemade Seitan recipe.
 And see our Guide to Seitan featuring lots more hearty seitan recipes.